Context

 What was the problem?

-Initially - the time we spent explaining the metrics on call or Slack to users, which we put up with and the project failed to get prioritized.
+Initially - the time we spent explaining the metrics to users on call or Slack.

-Over time - lack of confidence in campaign performances, since they didn't understand how metrics were calculated
+Over time - lack of confidence in campaign performances, since users didn't understand how metrics were calculated.

 Why was this important?

-Lack of confidence in campaign performance meant a lack of confidence in the product and dipping CSAT scores.
+Lack of confidence in campaign performance caused a lack of confidence in the product and dipping CSAT (Customer Satisfaction) scores.

 This also threatened our Net Revenue Retention (NRR) on our path to $1M in ARR.